Thursday, May 23, 2013

 Due to that era in America's biased anti-gay culture, I remained "closeted" at home and at school.
 Eventually, a handful of guys at AU knew my sexuality.

-My roommate's name was Mike, and he shook my hand.
-He resumed unpacking his athletic stuff and pin-up posters, and I discreetly admired his physique.
+My roommate's name was Mike.
 He was not shy to tell me that his only collegiate objectives were the basketball team and sex... despite having a girlfriend who was back in his hometown.
+In truth, he never matured from his varsity years.

 Regardless of his promiscuity, it was like winning a jackpot.
 I glimpsed his muscles every day.
 Throughout the year, when he was in our dorm, most of his "outfits" consisted of baseball caps and jeans.
 He liked being shirtless because it leveraged favors from eager girls, and it blended with his macho buddies.
 Since I wasn't macho, he was uninterested in me.